PeteJames21/personal-finance-tracker/README.md

-# personal-finance-tracker
-ALX Project
-Authors: Benson Maina and Peter Ndung'u

 # Personal Finance Tracker

 Personal Finance Tracker is a tool used to track personal finances.
 The application allows a user to register an account, sign in, and create transactions.

+## Authors

+Authors: Benson Maina and Peter Ndung'u

 ## Features

 - **Profiles**: Users can create multiple profiles to separate different types of transactions, such as personal, work-related, or charity transactions.

 - **Accounts**: Within each profile, users can create different accounts to represent various containers holding money, such as cash, Mpesa, or bank accounts.

 - **Transaction Types**: Users can perform three types of transactions: Income, Expense, and Transfer.

 - **Responsive Transaction Form**: The transaction form adapts to display the required fields for each transaction type.